ErikElcsics/Build-Smart-object-detection-YOLO-ask-AI-to-identify-phones-people-book-in-your-images/README.md

 - Upload an image (JPEG, PNG, or JPG).
 - Detects specific objects: phone, pen, glasses, and person.
 - Ask the app: Query whether a particular object is in the image (e.g., "Is there a phone?").
+- Ask the app for an object that you know is not there.
 - Visual feedback: Displays the image with bounding boxes drawn around detected objects.

 How It Works: